renatco/cf-vagrant-installer/README.md

 name    status    usage     url
 hello   running   1 x 64M   hello.vcap.me
 ```
-There is also a node.js sample app in test-apps
+There is also a node.js sample app in test/fixtures/apps

 ## Collaborate